-2) Keep the skin of the area being treated moisturized
+2) Keep the skin of the area being treated moisturized.

 - a.
-Apply unscented cream or lotion at least twice a day. - For example: Glaxal base, Cetaphil®, CeraVe®, Lipikar® or Cutibase®. - Avoid creams or lotions with any additives like vitamin E. - b.
+Apply unscented cream or lotion at least twice a day. - Examples: Glaxal base, Cetaphil®, CeraVe®, Lipikar® or Cutibase®. - Avoid creams or lotions with any additives like vitamin E. - b.
 Always ask your doctor, technologist or nurse before using another cream or lotion. - c.
 Do not remove your skin markings.

-3) Protect your skin
+3) Protect your skin.

 Do Don't Protect the treated skin from the sun by covering with clothes.
-Do not rub, scrub, or scratch the skin being treated.
+Do not rub, scrub or scratch the skin being treated.
 Wear loose-fitting clothes with soft, natural fibers such as cotton.
 Do not use tape on skin being treated.
-If you are receiving radiation to your underarm, you can shave it with an Do not use talc, corn starch or baby powder. electric razor.
-If you get any irritation, stop shaving.
+Do not use talc, cornstarch or baby powder.
 Do not apply anything hot or cold to the skin being treated.
-This means not using heating pads, ice packs, or hot tubs.
+This means not using heating pads, ice packs or hot tubs.
 You also should not take hot baths or showers.
 Do not swim.
-It can irritate you skin and erase the markings.
+It can irritate your skin and erase the markings.